Generic name: aspirin (oral) [ AS-pir-in ]

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Bayer Plus may cause serious side effects.
 Stop using Bayer Plus and call your doctor at once if you have:

 ringing in your ears, confusion, hallucinations, rapid breathing, seizure (convulsions);